 (2) Nominations.
 VPs will submit nominations to the Awards Committee for consideration.

 (3) Time Frame.
 Local nominations will be submitted by the suspense date established by the Awards Chairperson.
 Late submissions will not be provided to evaluators.
-All nominations will be forwarded for consideration for National Awards in accordance with the suspense date established by the national awards chairperson.
+Nominations for the National Awards Programs must be submitted separately using the National on-line awards nomination process.

 (4) Presentation of Awards.
 All awards will be presented prior to the National PDI.